Three clients. Three conditions. All different. All connected.

 At least that’s what Hippocrates, the father of medicine, claimed over 2,000 years ago.
 Whilst not every single illness originates from the digestive system, a plethora of modern-day research and our own twenty-five years of clinical research confirm an inextricable link between the gut and overall health.

 In recent years, scientists have discovered links to numerous aspects of health that seemingly have nothing to do with the gut.
 Anxiety.
 Depression.
+Immunity.
 Hayfever.
 Fatigue.
-Even Parkinson’s Disease and Alzheimer’s Disease.
-And more.
+Memory problems and cognitive decline.

 Demystifying the gut and health connection